Ember in the Brain

 A FEW NIGHTS LATER

 It'll surely kill him unless I pull it out.
-Brain tissue itself feels no pain, so he lies still when I say... but if I pull it forth, the burning thing will touch the lips of his wound, and the outer meninges and scalp WILL feel the fire.
+Brain tissue itself feels no pain, so he lies still when I say... but if I pull it forth, the red-hot thing will touch the lips of his wound, and the outer meninges and scalp WILL feel the fire.
 And if he thrashes around he'll surely die.
-I could pour cool water on the glowing ember till it cools enough to be removed, But this too might make him move.
+I could pour cool water on the glowing ember till it cools enough to be removed.
+But I don't have any, and that too might make him move.

 To make matters worse, he's convinced he's doomed.
 Without hope, he won't try to restrain himself seriously.